Azure/Azure-Sentinel/Solutions/Armis/Playbooks/ArmisUpdateAlertStatus/README.md

 #### b.
 Configurations in Microsoft Sentinel

-1. In Microsoft Sentinel, analytical rules should be configured to trigger an incident.
+1. In Microsoft Sentinel, analytics rules should be configured to trigger an incident.
 An incident should have the *alertID* - custom entity that contains alertId of each generated Armis alert and *alertStatus* - custom entity that contains alertStatus of each generated Armis alerts.
 It can be obtained from the corresponding field in Armis Alerts custom logs.
 Check the [documentation](https://docs.microsoft.com/azure/sentinel/surface-custom-details-in-alerts) to learn more about adding custom entities to incidents.
 2. Configure the automation rules to trigger the playbook.
-#### Sample Analytics rule query
+#### Sample analytics rule query
 ```
-<Armis Alerts Table Name> | where Type == "<Type filed of sentinel customlog table>" and status_s == "<Armis Alert Status>"
+<Armis Alerts Table Name> | where Type == "<Type field of the custom log table>" and status_s == "<Armis Alert Status>" and severity_s != "Low"